juliandavid-garcia/First_milestone_project/testing.md

 - **Find easy what i am looking for.**
-  - The page is design to let people reach any feature of the website with less than three clicks starting from the home page.
+  - The page is design to let people reach any feature of the website within less than three clicks starting from the home page.